thephpleague/url/4.0/uri/schemes/data-uri.md

 //where '...' represent the base64 representation of the file
 ~~~

-If the file is not readable or accessible an `InvalidArgumentException` exception will be thrown.
+If the file is not readable or accessible an `RuntimeException` exception will be thrown.
 The class uses PHP's `finfo` class to detect the required mediatype as defined in RFC2045.

 ## Validation